 5 Incredibly Simple Ways to Spend Easter with Jesus

 As of 12:01 a.m. the day after Valentine’s Day, the commercial Easter season has been upon us.
 The chocolate hearts turned into bunnies overnight, and the Peeps came out in force on grocery store shelves.
-Honestly though, after the year we’ve had, I kind of hope that in 2021 more of us are going to have a less commercial holiday, and really focus on spending Easter with Jesus.
+Honestly though, after the last couple of years we’ve had, I kind of hope that in 2022 more of us are going to have a less commercial holiday, and really focus on spending Easter with Jesus.